stephanfr/Packer/Ubuntu/README.md

 be assigned for the spec and scripts to work properly.
 Alternatively, these values can be set on the command line as shown on the example at the end of this section.

-Values to change in 'proxmox-config.json' :
+Values to change in 'proxmox-config.pkrvars.hcl' :

     "proxmox_host" - set to the IP Address or URL of your Proxmox host "proxmox_node_name" - name of the node on which to create the template